Islam in Saint Lucia

 There is a very small Muslim community (150-400) in Saint Lucia.
-The community is made up of mainly converts or locals, who are of African descent, but who also include immigrants from the Middle East, South Asia and other Caribbean countries.According to a 2009 Pew Research Center report, Muslims constitute approximately 0.1% of the population in Saint Lucia.The rate at which people embrace Islam is on average 1-2 per month, mainly males.Currently they have no actual Masjid.
-They have some small Musalla.
+The community is made up of mainly converts or locals, who are of African descent, but who also include immigrants from the Middle East, South Asia and other Caribbean countries.According to a 2009 Pew Research Center report, Muslims constitute approximately 0.1% of the population in Saint Lucia.The rate at which people embrace Islam is on average 1-2 per month, mainly males.

 History

 Islam has been revived in St Lucia in the early 1990s.

 Demographics

 The majority of Muslims in the country constitute local African descent converts and also immigrants from Middle East and South Asia.

 Organizations

 Registered in 2020, the Islamic Association of Saint Lucia is the organization representing the Muslims in the country.